ianmcelvain/StockApp/README.md

 ## About
-App that displays stock market data currently
+App that displays stock market data currently.
+In collaboration with https://github.com/OdincoGaming

 ## Goals
 - Add prediction bot to backend.